ndavido/soa_ca2_transportation/README.md

 ### Educational Resources
 1. #### Api Key Authentication
-   The following links helped me understand how to create an Api Key and how to implement it into the Swagger Template.
+   I was able to better grasp how to generate an API key and include it into the Swagger Template with the aid of the following websites.

    >[Using API Key Authentication To Secure ASP.NET Core Web API; Gowtham K](https://www.c-sharpcorner.com/article/using-api-key-authentication-to-secure-asp-net-core-web-api/)